The Astonishing Ability of Large Language Models to Parse Jabberwockified Language: Discussion

 \subsection{Limitations}

 We view our results as the first volley of a longer game \citep{lupyanUnreasonableEffectivenessPattern2026}.
 They certainly have notable limitations.
-Two significant limitations are: (1) \textit{Mechanism}: It seems clear that LLMs are performing highly abstract pattern-matching that relies on representations that closely integrate syntactic, lexical, and higher-level semantic information.
+Two significant ones are: (1) \textit{Mechanism}: It seems clear that LLMs are performing highly abstract pattern-matching, using representations that integrate syntactic, lexical, and higher-level semantic information.
 Such ``world'' knowledge is essential to the LLM's ability to resolve ambiguities.
 However, we have only the vaguest outlines of the mechanism involved.
 For example, we do not know the extent to which meaning recovery relies on first identifying higher-level information like genre and general topic and then using it to constrain lower-level inferences vs. using smaller construction-like patterns to infer most likely higher-level semantic content.
 (2) \textit{The LLM-Human Gap.} Although people \textit{can} make more sense of such texts than intuition suggests, LLM performance is clearly superhuman.
-We do not know whether this gap is best explained by LLMs learning abstract ``fingerprints'' that are utterly unlike those learned by people, or whether the more important factor is LLMs having a more powerful mechanism for \textit{using} human-like patterns.
-Better understanding of the limits of human performance is a clear next step.
+We do not know whether this gap is best explained by LLMs learning abstract ``semantic fingerprints'' that are utterly unlike those learned by people, or whether the more important factor is LLMs having a more powerful mechanism for \textit{using} (human-like) patterns.
+Measuring the limits of human performance on this task is a clear next step.

-Another limitation is that the present work is limited to English.
+Another limitation is that the present work uses only English texts.
 Parsing Jabberwockified texts may be easier in languages with richer morphology.
 It remains to be seen whether richer morphology affects meaning recovery in similar ways in people and LLMs.
 Lastly, our measure of similarity between the original and translated texts can be improved.
-It performs as expected at the lower ($sim <.3$) and higher ($sim >.75$) range.
-Inspection of the middle range, however, reveals cases where translations that get the overall gist exactly right but miss many details obtain a similar score to the (much rarer) translations that get the gist wrong but some details correct.
+It performs as expected at the lower ($sim <.30$) and higher ($sim >.7$) ranges.
+Inspection of the middle range, however, reveals that translations which capture the overall gist but miss many details receive scores similar to the (rarer) cases in which the gist is wrong but some details are correct.
 We plan to extend this single metric with separate measures of translation quality that distinguish between fidelity of overall gist and of specific details.